Trondheim Chamber Music Festival 24. SEPTEMBER-1. OCTOBER 2023

 Organization

-The foundation of Trondheim kammermusikkfestival (Stiftelsen Trondheim kammermusikkfestival) was founded 23.
-December 1996.
+The foundation of Trondheim Chamber Music Festival (Stiftelsen Trondheim kammermusikkfestival) was founded 23 December 1996.

 Board members in Stiftelsen Trondheim kammermusikkfestival